 The Tornjak is also known as the Bosnian and Herzegovinian – Croatian Shepherd dog.
 He is a large and powerful dog, well-proportioned and agile.
 The shape of his body is almost square.
 When standing and moving, he is strong, harmonious and well-balanced.
 His coat is long and thick.
 According to studies, the Tornjak is most likely a descendant of the Tibetan Mastiff, or from the area where modern-day Iran is.
 That environment has created a healthy and strong watchdog, with modest needs for food and shelter.
 Tornjaks are friendly with people, but aggressive towards other animals and dogs that threaten his owner, home, sheep, pen or flock.
 They like to work and take commands readily from their owners.

-Beyond regular weekly grooming, the occasional bath will keep your Tornjak clean and looking their best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Beyond regular weekly grooming, the occasional bath will keep your Tornjak clean and looking his best.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+The ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like swimming, hiking, retrieving balls or flying discs can provide a good outlet for expending energy.
+Options for exercise include play time in the backyard, preferably fenced, or walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities like swimming, hiking, or retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

-The Tornjak learns quickly and keeps the information in his memory for a long time, gladly performing tasks assigned to him, thus, he is easy to train.
+The Tornjak learns quickly and keeps the information in his memory for a long time, gladly performing tasks assigned to him.
+As a result, he is easy to train.